 The center is engaged in a range of collaboration with multiple basic-science labs at UW, and also with a range of biotech companies and research groups from other universities.
 The goal of the Center’s pre-clinical arm is to share resources, help inform future clinical trials, and improve our understanding of how to best use substances like psilocybin, ketamine, MDMA and other compounds safely in a clinical application.

-In collaboration with Washington State University, we are conducting a qualitative study interviewing “underground” psychedelic providers.
-We are interested in better understanding the current practices and observations from those using psychedelics for therapeutic intention in the community.
-This project will be complete at the end of 2023.
+In collaboration with Washington State University, we completed a qualitative study interviewing “underground” psychedelic providers.
+We were interested in better understanding the current practices and observations from those using psychedelics for therapeutic intention in the community.
+Results from this study will be published in the near future.

 Clinical Trials